Fact and Myth

 “According to the records,” Fact said, “there were more than five hundred colonists in this seed settlement.”
 Fact knew exactly how many colonists but had found organic officers were more comfortable with rounder, approximate numbers.
 Especially when those numbers represented individual cats and dogs who had, in all probability, died.

-Lieutenant Vonn shot a glance toward Fact.
+Lt.
+Vonn shot a glance toward Fact.
 She stood nearly a head taller than the androgynous white fox, and her shoulders were easily twice as wide.
 Yet they both knew that Fact’s silicon-based body was strong enough to lift her one-pawed.
 They had sparred together in the lumo-bay during monthly martial arts sessions designed to keep officers sharp.
 Fact didn’t need them.
-Zhe participated anyway, and Lieutenant Vonn always wondered why.
+Zhe participated anyway, and Lt.
+Vonn always wondered why.

-Lieutenant Vonn checked the domed building for security measures or booby traps left in place.
+Lt.
+Vonn checked the domed building for security measures or booby traps left in place.
 She found nothing and let the orange tabby and white fox get to work inside.
 As she expected, they went straight to the nearest bank of computers, hunkered down over the keyboards, and disappeared into a world of ones and zeroes, rich with data, but lacking in the personal touches that Vonn knew she could find by looking the building over with her own eyes and sniffing it out with her own nose.

 “Where are you going?”
 Lt.
 LeGuin asked, glancing up from the computer he’d been working on.
 The data streaming across the screen reflected off of his techno-focal goggles.